 The dramatic scenery along the western coastline of Bahía Concepción is the ultimate photo opportunity for almost all Baja visitors that travel this far south.
-This giant bay, within the Sea of Cortez, offers travelers a close up of what “The Real Baja” is all about.
-The 28 miles of highway that hug the coast below Mulegé offers direct access to what are considered by many to be the finest beaches in all of Baja.
+This giant bay, within the Sea of Cortez, offers travelers a close-up of what “The Real Baja” is all about.
+The 28 miles of highway that hug the coast below Mulegé offer direct access to what are considered by many to be the finest beaches in all of Baja.